-The duplicate address detection function is implemented by ifconfig(1M).
+The duplicate address detection function is implemented by the system kernel.

 If the /etc/inet/ndpd.conf file does not exist or does not set the variable AdvSendAdvertisements to true for a network interface, then in.ndpd will make the node a host for that interface, that is, sending router solicitation messages and then using router advertisement messages it receives to autoconfigure the node.
 Note that in.ndpd only autoconfigures the addresses of global or site-local scope from the prefix advertisement.

 If AdvSendAdvertisements is set to true for an interface, then in.ndpd will perform router functions on that interface, that is, sending router advertisement messages to autoconfigure the attached hosts, but not use any advertisements it receives for autoconfiguration.
 However, when sending advertisements, in.ndpd will use the advertisements it sends itself to autoconfigure its prefixes.